Online Master’s in Special Education Programs

 You can make a difference in a special education classroom.
 Earn your online master’s in special education and help your students achieve success.

 Special education professionals help students with disabilities learn, grow, and achieve success.
-These professionals can specialize in specific areas such as visual impairment, autism, multiple disabilities, or gifted and talented education.
-Special education teachers work in K-12 settings, hospitals, residential facilities, or students' homes.
+These professionals can specialize in specific areas, such as serving students with low vision, autism, or multiple disabilities, or gifted and talented education.
+Special education teachers can work in preschools, K-12 settings, hospitals, residential facilities, and students’ homes.

 A master’s degree can help current teachers move into special education or provide a pathway for non-teachers to achieve initial licensure.